 One challenge the mobile workforce poses for employers is isolation and disconnection.
 Workers can be isolated from each other and from their supervisors, which can lead to a lack of collaboration and communication.
 This can lead to problems with productivity and morale.

 The use of mobile devices can also pose security issues.
 For example, workers may not have access to secure files on their mobile devices if they are away from the office or if they are using a public Wi-Fi network.
 This can result in data breaches or theft.

 Having a disparate workforce can make it more challenging to know and understand workers’ status, sentiment, skills, and performance.
-It is difficult to track all employees when they are working remotely or using multiple devices.
-It is also difficult to ensure that all workers are meeting acceptable standards if they are working from different locations or on different schedules.
+Employers find it difficult to track all employees when they are working remotely or using multiple devices.
+It can also be challenging to ensure that all workers are meeting acceptable standards if they are working from different locations or on different schedules.

-It is important for employers to work with their employees to create acceptable schedules or help them set boundaries.
-For example, an employer might require remote employees to stay in touch via phone or video call every day at noon EST so that managers have a way of knowing how their employees are performing.
+It is vital for employers to work with their employees to create acceptable schedules or help them set boundaries.
+For example, an employer might require remote employees to stay in touch via phone or video call every day at noon EST. This way managers have a way of knowing how their employees are performing.
 In some cases, employers may need to provide extra support such as allowing employees more time off for vacation or holidays.